Borderlands 2: Sales

 Borderlands 2 is a major commercial success.
 It was the most pre-ordered game in 2K's history.
 It was the best-selling retail game in the UK in its week of release, outselling competitors including F1 2012 and Pro Evolution Soccer 2013.
 It secured the biggest launch for a game in the UK in 2012, surpassing the record previously held by Mass Effect 3 and quadrupled the first game's sales in the same period of time.
 More than 70% of the sales were generated from the Xbox 360 version.
 In the US, it was the second best-selling retail game of the month, selling more than 1.82 million units.
 It was the seventh best-selling game in the UK and the tenth best-selling game in the US in 2012.

 On November 1, 2012, Take-Two Interactive announced that they had shipped 5 million copies.
 The revenue and earnings for Take-Two in the second quarter surpassed the company's expectation, with the success of Borderlands 2 being cited as one of the contributing factors.
 In February 2014, 2K Games announced that the game had sold more than 8.5 million copies, making it the most successful commercial release for the publisher.
 It sold more than 12 million as of March 2015.
 In 2019, Take-Two announced that the game had shipped more than 20 million units, and added that the game managed to maintain 1 million monthly users nearly eight years following its release.
+By 2025, the game had sold over 30 million units, making it the best-selling game in the franchise.